zhaoyuzhi/zhaoyuzhi.github.io/_pages/service.md

 **Talks**
 ======

+Applications and Future of Deep Learning in Image and Video Colorization, Baidu Inc., 2023.3

-Image Colorization with Saliency Map Guidance, City University of Hong Kong, 2021.2.5 ([PDF](../talks/20210205_SGGAN))
+Image Colorization with Saliency Map Guidance, City University of Hong Kong, 2021.2 ([PDF](../talks/20210205_SGGAN))

 RAW to RGB Mapping with Saliency Map Guidance, Hong Kong Science Park, 2019.10